-A signer that is adding a signature to a message merely creates a new DKIM-Signature header, using the usual semantics of the h= option.
-A signer MAY sign previously existing DKIM-Signature header fields using the method described in Section 5.4 to sign trace header fields.
+A Signer that is adding a signature to a message merely creates a new DKIM-Signature header, using the usual semantics of the "h=" option.
+A Signer MAY sign previously existing DKIM-Signature header fields using the method described in Section 5.4 to sign trace header fields.

-INFORMATIVE NOTE: Signers should be cognizant that signing DKIM-Signature header fields may result in signature failures with intermediaries that do not recognize that DKIM-Signature header fields are trace header fields and unwittingly reorder them, thus breaking such signatures.
+Note that Signers should be cognizant that signing DKIM-Signature header fields may result in signature failures with intermediaries that do not recognize that DKIM-Signature header fields are trace header fields and unwittingly reorder them, thus breaking such signatures.
 For this reason, signing existing DKIM-Signature header fields is unadvised, albeit legal.